MCP servers

 }

-}Claude Code will connect automatically on the next claude invocation.
+}Claude Code will connect automatically the next time you start it.

 Source: github.com/upstash/context7